St John Ambulance Ireland: Uniform

 A completely new uniform for the Brigade was launched on St John's Day 2012.
 For members & NCOs, it consists of black boots, black cargo trousers, belt with St John cross on the buckle, white shirt (open neck for operations and pilot shirt for dress wear), black tie (for dress wear only), black soft shell jacket and a hat (baseball cap or beanie hat for operations and peaked cap with white band for dress wear).
 Cadets do not have the open neck shirt beanie hat or peaked cap so wear the shirt, tie & baseball cap for operations & dress wear.

 The dress uniform for officers is a black tunic & trousers with black shoes, shirt, tie & peaked hat with a black band.
 As with St John Ambulance in England since the 19th century, this style has been essentially copied from successive versions of a (London) Metropolitan Police No.1 (ceremonial/formal) uniform.

 High visibility jerkins & jackets in fluorescent yellow with green yokes are worn by all ranks when required on operations.

-A special uniform is authorised for members attached to Cycle Response Units that includes customised cycling jacket & trousers, polo shirt, helmet, gloves and equipment vest.
+A special uniform is authorised for members attached to Cycle Response Units that includes customised cycling jacket & trousers or shorts, polo shirt, helmet, gloves and equipment vest.

 Rank slides are worn on the shoulders of all shirts, jackets and high visibility wear – whichever is the outer layer.
 Metal rank insignia is worn on the tunic.